dhelekal/BASSGWAS/docs/tutorial.md

 Representing genetic variation in bacterial populations is an active area of research.
-There are many distinct approaches, for example using VCFs, unitigs, kmers, gene presence absence, etc. To ensure proper functionality of BASS-GWAS, the representation of genetic variation should be both *comprehensive*, and *precise*.
+There are many distinct approaches, for example using VCFs, unitigs, kmers, gene presence-absence, etc. To ensure proper functionality of BASS-GWAS, the representation of genetic variation should be both *comprehensive*, and *precise*.
 This is especially important when using adaptive sequential sampling.
 Unitigs are usually a